Scaling of Fock-space propagator and multifractality across the many-body localization transition: Conclusion

-{\it Conclusion.---} Using a recursive Green function method, we have in summary obtained the critical scaling across the MBL transition by calculating the self-energy associated with the local Fock-space propagator, the typical value of the imaginary part of which, $\Delta_{t}$, acts as an order parameter for the MBL transition.
+Using a recursive Green function method, we have in summary obtained the critical scaling across the MBL transition by calculating the self-energy associated with the local Fock-space propagator, the typical value of the imaginary part of which, $\Delta_{t}$, acts as an order parameter for the MBL transition.
 The finite-size scaling of $\Delta_{t}$ implies the existence of a non-ergodic volume with a KT-like essential singularity, which directly controls the continuous vanishing of $\Delta_{t}$ on approach to the transition from the ergodic side; and the multifractal nature of the MBL phase was demonstrated via determination of the spectral fractal dimension $D_{s}$, which was shown to change discontinuously across the transition.
 While our focus here has been on the local FS propagator, the recursive Green function method also gives access to the non-local propagator, a question of immediate future interest which can potentially provide insights into the critical scaling of a FS localization length, and also enable study of the inhomogeneous nature of MBL eigenstates on the FS lattice~\cite{roy.2021}.
 It would also be interesting to explore further the connection \cite{roy.2021} between real-space and Fock-space critical properties, e.g. how rare thermal regions in real space~\cite{DeRoeck2017,Luitz2017,Potirniche2019} affect the FS self-energy.
+In the same vein, possible connections between the Fock-space propagators and one-particle density matrix and real-space propagators \cite{Bera2015,Lezama2017,Hopjan2020,Hopjan2021,Orito2021,Jana2021} also remains a question for future work.